Essential skills for a career in counselling

 Counselling training

-You don't need a degree to train to be a counsellor as there are separate training courses available.
+You don't need a degree to train to be a counsellor as there are training courses available.

 Training providers offer a number of options at entry level, as well as further training to support qualification and career progression.
-Providers also offer courses in a variety of specialist areas, such as children and young people, trauma therapy or couples counselling.
+Providers also offer counselling qualifications in a variety of specialist areas, such as children and young people, trauma therapy or couples counselling.
 The options are vast and enable you to choose a flexible programme that allows you to learn more about a particular area of interest.

 The British Association for Counselling and Psychotherapy (BACP) recommend a three-step process to qualification, which involves an introductory course to counselling and gaining a certificate and diploma.
 For more information, visit BACP - Career in counselling.